LTUC/amman-dotnet-401d2/curriculum/class-17/facilitator/README.md

 - Review lab 14's routing and Dependency Injection

-### DTOs

-- **Why** (5 min)
-  - For Security, we don't want to expose our database entities (names, fields) to the outside world.
-  - The data coming into the server will not always match 1:1 with the entities we created.
-  - We want the ability to customize the incoming and outgoing data.
-  - We call this "Adaptation"
-- **What** (10 min)
-  - DTO = Data Transfer Objects.
-  - These are custom objects that contain data that are sent and received from the server.
-  - This helps us control what routes get what data with minimal restrictions.
-- **How** (30 min)
-  - Build out a class and have it hold all of hte properties for the DTO.
-  - Make the return type and the parameter of the action/route be the designated DTO.
-- **Experimentation and Discovery Ideas**
-  - Create different DTOs
-  - Customize the data that is shown on an API rseponse and make them more readable for the client.

 ### TESTING
 - **Why** (5 minutes)
   - We need to make sure our code is reliable and behaves as we expect.
 - **What** (10 minutes)
   - Testing allows us to make sure that our methods within our service work exactly as we expect.
 - **How** (30 minutes)
   - Create a new Xunit project, similar to how you did it before with your console apps.
-Show how to explicietly test the service for the CRUD calls.
+  - Show how to explicitly test the service for the CRUD calls.

-3. **Deployment to Azure**
+### SWAGGER
+- **Why** (5 minutes)
+  - Documentation is an imperative
+  - Living Documentation is actually useful
+  - Not having to write it?
+Amazing
+- **What** (10 minutes)
+  - Demonstrate what "Swagger" is by touring the swagger website and ecosystem
+- **How** (30 minutes)
+  - Add Swagger to the school application, per the demo

+### DEPLOYMENT (AZURE)
 - **Why**
   - we need our app to be globally accessible. to do this, we use Azure to host our database, and our server side application.
 - **What**
-  -
+  - What is the cloud and how does it really work?
+  - Great time to talk scale, huge networking, etc
 - **How**
   - In addition to "right click publish", we also need to deploy our database.
-Refer to the "deploy cheat sheet" doc on directions.
-(Resources/deployment), share this doc with the students

 ## Lab Notes
 - A lot of refactoring